Sunday, May 25, 2025

 Saturday, May 17, 2025

-This may be a stretch (I don’t think so), but I suspect that even the sweetest guys and the toughest women harbor, beneath their public persona and their Freudian preconscious, these same ego-syntonic and delicious urges: protectee and protector.
+This may be a stretch (I don’t think so), but I suspect that even the sweetest guys and the toughest women harbor, beneath their Freudian preconscious, these same ego-syntonic* and delicious urges: protectee and protector.
 Ayn Rand, most adamantine of women with her “virtue of selfishness,” her casting deviators from her Objectivist philosophy into the fire, her apotheosis of atheism and capitalism and her deification of rationality, believed that the essence of femininity is male hero-worship and therefore that a woman should never be, for example, president of the United States.

 I think it’s valid to ask if these stereotypes (or archetypes**) are fundamentally right or fundamentally wrong.
 Can there actually be something instinctively “looking up” (at a man) in the female genome, something “looking down” in boys’ and men’s?
 What if world history has simply perpetuated certain self-medicating defense mechanisms as prosthetic egos when real self-esteem is lacking?
 “Boys better than girls” no different than "men superior to women" no different than “Whites superior to Blacks,” no different than Jews more “chosen” than you,*** no different than parents better than their children?